 History of Caga Tio

-Whatever the origins, it is firmly rooted in Catalan Christmas traditions now.
+In different regions, you may see these referred to as Cagatio, Cagatillo, Cacatio, Caca Tio, or Cago Tio.
+Whatever the Cago Tio origin, it is firmly rooted in Catalan Christmas traditions now.
 I must admit, there’s a part of me that is a little jealous.
 I want a Caga Tio in my apartment.
 I’m pretty sure I could take care of it properly…it actually seems easier than watering and trimming a Christmas tree!